GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The beginning of wisdom for a programmer is to recognize the difference between getting his program to work and getting it right.
+> ### People are mistaken when they think that technology just automatically improves.
+It does not automatically improve.
+It only improves if a lot of people work very hard to make it better, and actually it will, I think, by itself degrade, actually.
 >
-> ~ *Michael A. Jackson*
+> ~ *Elon Musk*

 ---
 ## 🏎 Quick Facts